Use Juno with Next.js

 1. Static exports

-The Internet Computer, including Juno, currently does not support Server Side Rendering.
+The Internet Computer, including Juno, currently does not support Server Side Rendering (without workaround).
 Therefore, it is recommended to generate a pre-rendered or client-side-only frontend application.

 We suggest using the static exports option from Next.js.